Il 14th five-year plan China focuses on the spread of well-being and the capacity for "resilience" in industrial production.

 China's current nominal per capita GDP is around 10.000.

 With GDP growth of around 5% per year, China's per capita income will have doubled by 2035.
 With a parallel rise in the Chinese currency against the US dollar, per capita income would reach the level of 32.000-36.000 euros per capita. understand in 2035.

-The Chinese five-year plan wants to get there by emphasizing innovation even more (in sectors that already see a perspective advantage, such as of the AI and homeland security) and the promotion of research and development as a share of GDP.
-An innovation that however has the matrix of self-sufficiency.
+The Chinese five-year plan wants to get there by emphasizing innovation even more (in sectors that already see a perspective advantage, such as that AI and dell 'homeland security) and the promotion of research and development as a share of GDP.
+An innovation that has, however, the matrix of self-sufficiency.

 Technology is the key now in China's next development area.
 It is a key area that China wants to give more attention, more resources and more development to.
 I think it's basically for China's development in the future.Wang Huiyao, Chinese cabinet adviser and founder of the Center for China and Globalization.

 Whoever does it by himself, does his own thing

 The "new cold war"with the United States born from the battle over tariffs and continued with the ostracism towards Huawei and the hardships suffered by ByteDance for TikTok will not improve very soon.

 Despite the differences touted by Biden, the next likely US president, the tariffs introduced by Trump may not be eased anytime soon.
 The United States does not lay down its weapons easily, not even the economic ones, and today more than ever it needs to use all its levers to try to recover from the terrible blow of the pandemic.